-We will have a meeting to check your care plan at least once a year.
-We can check it more often if you need.
 We will have a meeting with you and the people who support you.
 You can bring someone with you if you want like a carer or friend.

 We will make sure you are still getting the support you need.
 We will find out if you need different support.
 Family and friends